Skip to main content

 Use the app to navigate to popular places including to the airport, hospital, stadium, grocery store, mall, coffee shop, school, college, and university.

-The station has the following entrances: The Hard Entrance
+The stop has the following entrances: The Hard Entrance

-The first line to this station is SOUTH WESTERN RAILWAY, at 03:56, and the last line is SOUTH WESTERN RAILWAY at 02:05.
+The first line to this stop is SOUTH WESTERN RAILWAY, at 03:56, and the last line is SOUTH WESTERN RAILWAY at 01:36.

-This station serves National Rail and National Rail’s lines
+This stop serves National Rail and National Rail’s lines

 Portsmouth